PARSE: Part-Aware Relational Spatial Modeling: Experiments on Spatial Tasks

 \section{Experiments on Spatial Tasks}

-This section demonstrates how PARSE-10K can be applied to spatial understanding and AIGC tasks.
-First, because the dataset contains rich spatial relations and fine-grained part-level contacts, we use it to benchmark a spectrum of state-of-the-art VLMs and to develop targeted improvements to their spatial grounding and contact reasoning (\cref{Spatialvlm}).
-Second, the dataset’s densely annotated, relation-rich scenes provide a testbed for methods that aim to generate more controllable and visually realistic scenes, enabling experiments in conditioned and fidelity-preserving scene synthesis (\cref{genscene}).
+This section demonstrates the broad utility of PARSE-10K in spatial understanding and generative tasks.
+First, leveraging its rich spatial relations and fine-grained part-level contacts, we benchmark state-of-the-art VLMs and propose targeted improvements to their spatial grounding and contact reasoning (\cref{Spatialvlm}).
+Second, the dataset’s densely annotated, relation-rich scenes serve as a rigorous testbed for controllable and fidelity-preserving scene synthesis (\cref{genscene}).